AutoIds/slate/source/includes/_accounts.md

 }
 ```

-This returns account information if the authenticated user has access to the specified account.
+Returns updated account information.
+If the user does not have access to the specified account, this call will fail.

 ### ARGUMENTS